grantcarthew/node-perj/examples/README.md

 dev-inprocess-both-console-slim.js

 Development environment that supplies a `write` function to `perj` so that the messages can be processed in the application.
 It supports both the browser and Node.js and outputs to the console.
-It described as a slim output.
+It is described as a slim output.

 ## File List